Haofan-W/Fetch-code-challenge/README.md

 # Receipt Processor

-This is a receipt processing web esrvice built in Go.
+This is a receipt processing web service built in Go.
 It calculates points based on the rules defined in the challenge and provides endpoints to submit receipts and retrieve earned points.